oh-lang/oh/wishlist.md

 builder will depend on the type of parentheses used:
-`{}` returns the value of the last statement in `{}`, `[]` creates an object with all the fields built out of the RHS methods, and `()` creates an argument object with all the fields built out of the RHS methods.
+`{}` returns the value of the last statement in `{}`, `[]` creates an object with all the fields built out of the RHS methods, and `()` creates a reference object with all the fields built out of the RHS methods.
 Some examples of the LHS being a reference follow:

 ```